 UEFA and the French Football Federation (FFF) have created a joint venture, EURO 2016 SAS, which is chaired by Jacques Lambert, the chief executive of the 1998 FIFA World Cup organising committee.
 He was director general at the FFF between 2005 and 2010.

-EURO 2016 SAS will be responsible for all operational aspects of the final tournament.
+EURO 2016 SAS is responsible for all operational aspects of the final tournament.
 This new organisational model gathers, under the same umbrella, UEFA EURO 2016 activities that in the past would have been split between UEFA and the local organising committee(s).
 All competition matters and commercial rights, such as media and marketing rights, remain under UEFA's control.

 EURO 2016 SAS was founded in January 2011 under French law and registered in Paris.
 The company is owned by UEFA (a 95% share) and the FFF (5%).
 Several times a year, a steering group meeting will take place bringing together the key stakeholders in the planning of the tournament – UEFA, FFF, French government and host cities – to deal with strategic or sensitive issues connected with preparations for the event.